maike-hilda/numerical-mooc/README.md

-Just a bunch of gibberish!
+Just a bunch of gibberish! ...and some more gibberish

 #Practical Numerical Methods with Python